Bible Study Downloads & PrintablesUltimate Bible Cheat Sheets | Instant Bible Studies | Ultimate Bible Adventure Packs

 Why do you tell people to have safe sex?

 The fact is that people have sex.
 Another fact is that STDs exist.
 Unwanted pregnancy and abortion also exist.
 Sure, I could put my head in the sand and say, “don’t have sex until you’re married”, but that’s not really helpful to people who have already had sex or will still choose to have sex outside of marriage.
-People tend to ignore or completely omit the part above where I said, “abstinence is the best way to go“, and then insert other false accusations of their own, which they will eventually have to answer to God for.
+People tend to ignore or completely omit the part above where I said, “abstinence is the best way to go“.

 I started having sex in my teens, almost everyone I knew, except for 1 girl, was having sex in their teens.
 Abstinence Only teachings didn’t work when I was in school and it doesn’t work now.
 What works is actually educating teens.
 If the Church doesn’t, their friends will.